 About the CarMax Appraisal Process

 You can begin the CarMax appraisal process by booking an appointment online or visiting a CarMax location for a walk-in appraisal.
 The CarMax appraisal process typically takes about half an hour.
-There is no fee to have your car appraised, but all titleholders should be present during the appraisal process.
+There is no fee to get an appraisal, but all titleholders should be present during the appraisal process.

 Types of Vehicles Accepted at CarMax